anas-aji-muhammed/interviewFlutter/README.md

 1. 2 classes(both expanding stateless widget) for home page and to route to next page.
 2. 2 Textfields and and a flatbutton in home page  for login screen.
 3. A text widget for displaying name and 3 containers aligned in rows for showing 3 colors that'll be returned from remote server.
+4. Made request to remote server via POST method.
+5. A string variable comprising name and 3 colours is used to update the second screen ui.